You can find a fortress, trails, and many other things at Migdal Tsedek (Migdal Afek) national park by Rosh Haayin.

 Lime Kilns and Stone Quarries

-We exited the fortress using the doorways on the photo above, and the first thing that we saw was a stone quarry.
+We exited the fortress using the doorways in the photo above, and the first thing we saw was a stone quarry.

-Every fifteen minutes, the local guide gave a short overview of this park.
+The local guide gave a short overview of this park every fifteen minutes.
 And after listening to him, we continued along The Fortress Way.

 The Fortress Way leads around the fort.
 On the way, you can see the fortress and winter pools.
 And then it returns to the parking lot.
 Here are several photos from the path.

-The mentioned visit took us 1.5 hours.
-But as they open new trails, you can make your visit longer by combining the trails.
-Alternatively, you can visit several times and each time chose another path.
+On average, our visits take 2 – 3 hours.
+But you can make your stay longer by combining several tracks.
+Alternatively, you can visit several times and each time choose another path.

 Have you ever been to Migdal Tsedek National Park?
 Tell us about your experience in the comments below.